STATUS:

 more than a year at Bath, she was recommissioned 27 April 1972.

-For the next seven months, RICHMOND K. TURNER engaged in various post
+For the next seven months, RICHMOND K. TURNER engaged in various post modernization

-remained in port at Newport into 1974.
+at Newport into 1974.

 She participated in Operation 200 which included the International Naval